fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

   For her, getting outed only proved to her that her world hates trans people and that she is in danger just by merely existing.</p>

-  She does feel safe in her suite with Diane, Jenna, Theo, and Kyle, which makes</p>
+  <p>She does feel safe in her suite with Diane, Jenna, Theo, and Kyle, which
+  provides some comfort.
+While I left the process of her really choosing to embrace being out in front of her suite-mates off-screen, that isn't always a simple process.
+For Ellie, the decision was really that since they obviously knew, and they didn't hate her for being trans, she had little to lose by embracing the fact in front of them.</p>

+  <p>Of course, this still leaves the entire school that Ellie has to contend
+  with.</p>
 summary: |
   <p>With freshman orientation out of the way, how will Ellie and her
   suite-mates handle her identity?
 Who else knows, and what will she